M17-Project/M17_spec/docs/address_encoding.rst

 9 characters from an alphabet of 40 possible characters can be encoded into 48 bits, 6 bytes.
 The base40 alphabet is:

-* 0: An invalid character, something not in the alphabet was provided.
-Decoded as a space.
+* 0: A space.
+Invalid characters will be replaced with this.
 * 1-26: "A" through "Z"
 * 27-36: "0" through "9"
 * 37: "-" (hyphen)